Spiced Ginger Biscuits – Sugar Free

 Step 1

-Preheat oven to 200C / 180C fan and prepare a baking tray with greaseproof paper.
+Preheat oven to 200C / 180C fan and prepare a baking tray with parchment paper.

 a bowl of dry ingredients and a jug with wet ingredients for spiced ginger biscuits